-Note: Categories in blue have percentages that are significantly higher than those of categories in tan. residents who have a two-year or degree (71% vs.
+Note: Categories in blue have percentages that are significantly higher than those of categories in tan.

-Residents with a graduate or professional degree were significantly more likely to say that their current housing situation has a positive impact on their health than residents who have a high school
+Residents with a graduate or professional degree were significantly more likely to say that their current housing situation has a positive impact on their health than residents who have a high school egree or less, some college, or a two-year college degree (71% vs. 46%-52%).